auth0-blog/react-flux-jwt-authentication-sample/Readme.md

 # Add authentication to a React Flux app

 This is a sample that shows how you can add authentication to a React Flux app.
+Read more about it in [this blog post](https://auth0.com/blog/2015/04/09/adding-authentication-to-your-react-flux-app/)

 ## Using it